TRAVEL GUIDE FOR LAKE BLAUSEE, SWITZERLAND

 So, I cannot really say whether Blausee is worth a visit.
 If you get here by public transportation and do not have enough time to visit Oeschinensee, it would probably not be worth it.

-But getting there with a car and heading then to Oeschinensee is worth it.
+But getting there with a car when doing a Switzerland road trip and heading then to Oeschinensee is worth it.

 THINGS TO DO AT BLAUSEE